 In 2013, Connecticut became the first state to pass a law allowing state agencies and municipal governments to submit to an Immigration and Customs Enforcement (ICE) request to detain an individual only if there is a serious conviction (typically a felony).
 Detainer requests are written requests made by ICE to local law enforcement agencies, asking them to hold an individual for an additional 48 hours past their release date to allow ICE to determine if the individual will be taken into custody for deportation.
 State and local law enforcement are not required to follow these detainer requests, or “immigration holds”, but in the Trump Administration, the number of requests have significantly increased - and the threat of withholding public safety dollars if they are not followed has also increased.
 Meanwhile, as undocumented immigrants are increasingly at risk of being deported through these immigration holds, they are far less likely to engage with local law enforcement as a victim of, or witness to, a crime.
 Local communities should not have to fear choosing between enhanced public engagement and communication or the loss of state or federal dollars.
 Immigrants and their families should not be fearful of engaging with public safety, school, health care, and other public officials who are protecting and serving our communities.
 This law, already acknowledged as constitutional by former Attorney General Jeff Sessions, should also require a judicial warrant in order to follow the immigration hold.

 2. Minimize the use of local law enforcement resources for federal immigration enforcement purposes.
-As the Trump Administration continues to extend its reach, New Hampshire local law enforcement is increasingly asked to expend local resources to assist ICE.
+New Hampshire local law enforcement is often asked to expend local resources to assist ICE.
 The 100-mile radius within which ICE can perform border patrol stops covers virtually all of New Hampshire, and involving local departments for non-immigration related charges - and it is part of an abuse of ICE’s authority.
 There are other steps New Hampshire can take to begin reversing this burden on state and local law enforcement, including

 There remain many ways in which collaboration should and must occur, including responding to ICE requests when an individual has been convicted or charged with crimes specified by state law, and for the transfer of inmates for many offenses, including felonies.
 This policy will have the effect of strengthening public safety, while respecting the 4th and 10th Amendments.